panoschron97/Information_theory_project/README.md

 # Information_theory_project

-I wrote code in java reading a .txt file in three different languages and with the help of a menu the following functions are performed.
+I wrote code in java reading three .txt files in three different languages and with the help of a menu the following functions are performed.

 Menu functions: